Road Trip

 It’s critical you have a budget before the trip starts or you may spend way more money than you had planned.
 Make a list of the things you need to budget for and write them down.
 Have a family meeting and go over the expenses.
 For instance here is a list to get you started:

-• Make a list: for each day of the vacation (list expenses allotted for each day-this will keep you on your budget).
+• Make a list for each vacation day (list expenses allotted for each day, which will keep you within your budget).

-• Gas: it can vary depending on the hills you may have to climb with your car or if you run into a lot of traffic and you’re parked at a standstill for hours.
-We need to be flexible, within reason.
+• Gas mileage can vary depending on the hills you may have to climb with your car or if you run into a lot of wind or heavy traffic and are parked at a standstill for hours.
+We need to be flexible within reason and count on spending a fair amount on fuel.
+Consider putting GasBuddy on your phone so you can find less expensive gas.

-• Lodging: you may save money if you book your sleeping arrangements ahead of time.
-On the other hand, it’s sometimes stressful if you want to stay longer in a city that you were not planning on.
-Allow enough time to make life simple by making reservations with a little give and take if possible.
+• Lodging: you may save money if you book your sleeping arrangements beforehand.
+On the other hand, it’s sometimes stressful if you want to stay longer in a city you were not planning on.
+Allow enough time to make life simple by making reservations with a bit of give and take if possible.
 If you like to book lodging when you make it to the city, hopefully, you can find a room or two.
 It would all depend on how popular that day of the week or time of the year is for traveling in that location.
-Look for lodging that offers a continental breakfast, that’s one less meal you have to purchase.
+Look for lodging that offers a continental breakfast, which is one less meal you must purchase.
+We use Airbnb a lot and there are other options too.

-• Food/Snacks: make a list of the restaurants you want to visit and check the menus online before you leave.
-Budget food for breakfast, lunch, dinner, and ice cream or other treats.
+• Food/Snacks: Make a list of the restaurants you want to visit and check the menus online before you leave.
+Be sure to budget for food for breakfast, lunch, dinner, and ice cream or other treats along the way.

-• Rental Car: if you need to rent a car, look at all the scrapes and possible dents or chips on the car BEFORE you drive off with a rental.
-Check with your insurance agent to see if it makes sense to buy additional insurance when you rent the car.
+• Rental Car: if you need to rent a car, look at all the scrapes and possible dents or chips on the vehicle BEFORE you drive off with a rental.
+Check with your insurance agent to see if buying additional insurance when you rent the car makes sense.

-• Totals: check the total for each day and add all the days together to balance with your budget.
-If you use money envelopes (as I do) keep the envelopes in a safe and secure place.
+• Totals: keep track of the total for each day and add all the days together to balance with your budget.
+If you use money envelopes (as I do), keep them in a safe and secure place.

-• Write a journal as you go, thank you, Cheryl!
+• Write a journal as you go, it’ll help you track expenses and also make for some fun memories.
+Thank you, Cheryl!

 Car Maintenance

-It’s a great idea to get your fluid levels checked in your car before you pile the family in the car for any road trip.
-Have the car serviced and rotate the tires if needed, and have them checked to see if they are safe enough to travel with your family.
-If you get them rotated they will check the pressure which is critical for saving gas in the long run.
+It’s a great idea to get your fluid levels checked in your car before you leave for any road trip.
+Have the car serviced if it’s time for new engine oil and a filter change.
+Many service facilities include a tire rotation if needed.
+At least have the tire pressure checked, and have them check the tire tread to see if they are safe enough to travel.
+If you get them rotated they’ll check the pressure which can help save gas in the long run.

 Wash the Car

 I LOVE a clean car, literally.
-I like the smell of a freshly washed car and sparkling clean windows.
+I like the smell of a freshly washed car and the safe feeling from sparkling clean windows.
 Next, remove any trash that may be hiding in the car somewhere.
-Make sure you stash a few garbage bags in the car, to keep the car clean while you travel.
-I know, the windows may get fingerprints as you travel, but hey, let’s start with a clean car.
+Make sure you stash a few garbage bags in the car to keep the car clean while you travel.
+I know, the windows may get fingerprints as you travel, but hey, let’s start with a clean vehicle.

 Emergency Car Kit

 Emergencies or disasters/events can strike at any time, so having certain items in your vehicle can be lifesaving.
 Place items in a backpack, gym bag, or another container.
-Be careful about storing items that may be damaged or compromised in extreme heat situations.
+Be careful about storing items that may be damaged or compromised in extreme heat or cold weather situations.

 • Names and phone numbers of who to contact in an emergency.